soopercool101/Brotato-ArchipelagoClient/README.md

 * Only unlocking characters that you start with or that someone has found.
 * Giving you extra XP, gold, upgrades, and items depending on the items found.
-* (WIP) Modifying the number of shop items available based on the progressive shop items found.
+* Modifying the number of shop items available based on the progressive shop items found.

 This won't affect your normal progress.
 Once you disconnect from the AP server, your